Bill and Maggie Anderson

 VA phone 276-238-1375

 Bill and Maggie Anderson bring to the stage an Americana music duet with guitar and dobro – story songs, bluegrass, gospel, and recently written music in the acoustic tradition.
 Their show is spiced with humor and audience appeal.
 They have years of experience performing in a variety of venues from festivals, large and small, coffee houses, churches, and Council of the Arts concerts, and have been part of live radio and TV programs.
 They have taken their music abroad with concerts at the European World of Bluegrass and a variety of venues in the Netherlands, Switzerland, Nova Scotia and Canada.
 Bill and Maggie have also appeared at the Birthplace of Country Music Pickin Porch in Bristol, VA, at the Carter Fold, and on the PBS broadcasted "Song of the Mountains" at the Lincoln Theater, Marion, VA.
-They play regularly at the Blue Ridge Music Center on the Blue Ridge Parkway, WPAQ's Merry-go-Round, WBRF's Blue Ridge Backroads, WCYN's Bluegrass Ramble radio shows and at the Floyd Country Store.
+They play regularly at the Blue Ridge Music Center on the Blue Ridge Parkway and WPAQ's Merry-go-Round.

-Their audience base has been steadily growing with exposure from their radio shows, their "Song of the Mountain" shows on PBS, and the airplay they have been receiving, especially with the release of their recent CDs Sweet Peace and their latest Rest My Weary Feet.
-Bill and Maggie have been a big hit among the locals and visitors as they share music as resident musicians at the Music Center on the Parkway every Wednesday from the end of May to the end of October.
+Their audience base has been steadily growing with exposure from their radio shows, their "Song of the Mountain" shows on PBS, and the airplay they have been receiving, especially with the release of their recent CDs Sweet Peace, Rest My Weary Feet and Grandma's Bread.
+Bill and Maggie have been a big hit among the locals and visitors as they share music as mid-day musicians at the Music Center on the Blue Ridge Parkway.

 In Bluegrass Unlimited, Less McIntyre said "For homespun vocals supported by dynamic instrumentation, it would be almost impossible to top the music of Bill and Maggie Anderson."